nlip-lab/nlip-lab.github.io/_people/kaushal.md

 ### Bio:
 <p style="text-align: justify">
-I am a PhD candidate in the Department of Computer Science and Engineering at Indian Institute of Technology Hyderabad and advised by Dr. Maunendra Sankar Desarkar.
-I am active collaborator at Microsoft India, working with Manish Gupta and Anoop Kunchukuttan.
-I spent last three wonderful summers interning at Microsoft (Translation and Auto-suggest teams) and Nvidia-AI.
+Kaushal is a PhD candidate in the Department of Computer Science and Engineering at the Indian Institute of Technology Hyderabad, advised by Dr. Maunendra Sankar Desarkar.
+He is an active collaborator at Microsoft India, working with Manish Gupta and Anoop Kunchukuttan.
+He has completed three internships at Microsoft (in the Translation and Auto-suggest teams) and Nvidia-AI.
+He loves reading, traveling, playing sports, and learning new languages.
 </p>

 ### Research Interests:
 - Natural Language Generation
 - Multilinguality
+- Code-mixed NLP
-- Code-mix
+- Responsible NLP
-- Question Answering
+- Question and Answering
 - Conversational AI